zsolt-nagy/a-practical-introduction-to-modern-javascript/manuscript/01_16_iteration_loops_recursion.md

 }
 ```

-By using default function argument values, we can make this solution even more compact:
+By using *default function argument values*, we can make this solution even more compact:

 ```
 function sum( array, index = 0, previousSum = 0 ) {